cha-suyeon/Object-Detection-In-Aerial-Images/README.md

     ![image](https://user-images.githubusercontent.com/84028683/156780045-dcb17ee4-f9ea-44cc-be82-658f28767520.png)

     The variations of the orientation of objects is caused by the bird's-eye view of aerial images.
-So we tried to draw rotated bounding box, but couldn’t succeed.
+So we tried to predict rotated bounding box, but couldn’t succeed.

     *`Cause of failure`*